Meet our partners

 Partnerships are at the heart of everything UNICEF does.
-The power of partnerships allows us to advocate, forge, nurture, present appeals, mobilise financial and operational resources, organise collective responses, and leverage support to close equity gaps and to address the most pressing child rights violations.
+The power of partnerships allows us to advocate, forge, nurture, present appeals, mobilize financial and operational resources, organize collective responses, and leverage support to close equity gaps and to address the most pressing child rights violations.
 In line with our global Strategic Plan, we work with partners to accelerate progress towards the 17 Sustainable Development Goals (SDGs) and, together, form a rights-based agenda for children that has a strong focus on the most vulnerable.

 UNICEF is funded entirely by voluntary contributions and relies heavily on the generosity and commitment of our partners.
 UNICEF joins forces with several public sector partners (governments, UN agencies, international financial institutions and global programme partnerships) who have a catalytic role in areas of UNICEF’s work.
 UNICEF also partners with private companies, foundations, other UN agencies, civil society organisations, and local communities to reach all children in need and to help amplify their voices.

 UNICEF’s overall revenue of $6.7 billion in 2018 was invested in delivering results for children in development and humanitarian settings, enabling UNICEF and partners to achieve significant results.
 UNICEF strengthens partnerships through a results-based focus, from project proposals to reporting on results achieved.